doughahn/unofficial-opf-guides/docs/foundry-basics.md

 ### Highlight a Target
 ----
 Click on the `Target` icon on the left.
-Click on the token you ant to target.
+Click on the token you want to target.
 This will highlight it on the map for you.
+Alternatively, you can hover over the token you want to target and press "T" on your keyboard.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/feistyprestigiousborderterrier?autoplay=0' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>